openwisp/openwisp-docs/general/help-us.rst

 ~~~~~~~~~~~~~~~~~~~~~~~~

 If you like to share your knowledge at conferences and meetups, you may
-cite OpenWISP in one of your presentations or lightining talks, you may
+cite OpenWISP in one of your presentations or lightning talks, you may
-also show some of its featues, if relevant.
+also show some of its features, if relevant.

 8. Participate
 ~~~~~~~~~~~~~~